coderigo/coderigo.github.com/_posts/2014-08-05-getting-started-with-protractor-for-angularjs-e2e-testing.md

 ## The main cogs

-Browser automation projects have been kicking around for a while but one that had stuck to mind was [Selenium](http://www.seleniumhq.org/).
+Browser automation projects have been kicking around for a while but one that had stuck to mind was [Selenium](http://www.seleniumhq.org/) (a good resource to learn more about it is at [guru99's selenium tutorial]( https://www.guru99.com/selenium-tutorial.html).
 I hadn't used it before but knew roughly what it could do.
 In their words, Selenium *"automates browsers.
 That's it!"*.
 It is more of a tool that can be put to use in different jobs and that's exactly what protractor does : put Selenium (the WebDriver tool to be specific) to work to e2e test one's Angular app.

 Selenium isn't just one tool but a set of tools as their project [intro doc](http://www.seleniumhq.org/docs/01_introducing_selenium.jsp) states.
 These tools apparently had some shortcomings, especially when it came to remote controlling the browser.
 That one in particular sparked the development of a separate project at Google, [WebDriver](http://docs.seleniumhq.org/projects/webdriver/), which had a great API amongst other benefits and which was later married to Selenium in captain planet-like fashion to yield a tool stronger than the sum of its parts.